-(b) In addition to the days mentioned above the Chief Executive authorises additional days to be observed as local public holidays where these days are declared under State or Territory law and observed by the whole of the community in that Region, State or Territory.
+- (b) In addition to the days mentioned above additional days or part days will be observed as local public holidays where these days are declared under State or Territory law and observed by the whole of the community in that Region, State or Territory. - (c) If under a state or territory law, a day or part day is substituted for one of the public holidays listed above, then the substituted day or part day is the public holiday.

-59. DEFENCE LEAVE
+63. DEFENCE LEAVE